msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 Since PBKDF2 doesn't consume much memory, it's possible to use GPUs to speed up offline reversal attempts in the same way as SHA-X and other simple hash functions.
 Other password hash functions now try to use more memory to mitigate such attacks.

 ### Other password hash functions
-[BCrypt](https://en.wikipedia.org/wiki/Bcrypt) and [SCrypt](https://en.wikipedia.org/wiki/Scrypt) are alternatives that are specifically designed to make it more difficult to use GPUs to speed up attacks.
-SCrypt also intentionally uses a large amount of memory to mitigate RAM attacks.
+[BCrypt](https://en.wikipedia.org/wiki/Bcrypt) and [SCrypt](https://en.wikipedia.org/wiki/Scrypt) are alternatives that are specifically designed to make it more difficult to use GPUs to speed up offline attacks (when a third party has obtained your user database).
+SCrypt also intentionally uses a large amount of memory to mitigate offline RAM attacks.

 A [Password Hashing Competition](https://password-hashing.net/) which completed in 2015 recommended Argon2 as a future password hash function, and time will tell whether it will supercede earlier algorithms.